The Life of Percy Bysshe Shelley: Reception

 Soon after it was released, the book was panned by critics.
 One of the frequently mentioned problems with the book was that it lacked the extensive editing that his previous article about Shelley had been given.
 Critics viewed his larger work as often digressive and full of tangents, and some lamented the significant amount of space that Hogg devoted to describing the meals that they ate together.
 Others pointed out that the book did not contain the novel insights about Shelley and his poetry that Shelley at Oxford had delivered.
 Shelley's family was surprised to read the depictions of the young Percy Shelley and some of the accounts greatly upset them.

-A few of Mary Shelley's friends and relatives believed that felt that the positive description of Harriet caused Mary to look bad for drawing Percy Shelley away from her.
+A few of Mary Shelley's friends and relatives believed that the positive description of Harriet caused Mary to look bad for drawing Percy Shelley away from her.
 Leigh Hunt was particularly critical of the book, but some have suggested that his critical tone may have been because of his portrayal in the book.
 Edward John Trelawny, however, spoke very positively of the book.
 Thomas Love Peacock also enjoyed the book, but thought it should have been described as Hogg's autobiography.
 Some other commentators have noted that the book does portray Shelley as a very likeable person.

 After reading the first two volumes, the Shelley family asked Hogg to provide them with his next volumes for pre-release editing.
 Hogg declined, however, and they revoked the documents about Percy Shelley that they granted to him for his research.
 Though Hogg had already started writing a third volume, it is generally believed that he never completed the work.
 Some have speculated that a manuscript of the last two volumes was completed but never discovered.